 Weingart Foundation offers the following types of grants:

-Core Support.
-Core support is unrestricted funding that enables an organization to carry out its mission by strengthening organizational capacity and sustainability.
+Unrestricted Operating Support is unrestricted funding that enables an organization to carry out its mission by strengthening organizational capacity and effectiveness.
 It can be used to underwrite administrative infrastructure and/or to maintain core programs and essential staff.
-Most core support grants are awarded over a two-year period.
+Our Unrestricted Operating Support grant program is the Foundation’s primary vehicle for supporting and strengthening the organizational, programmatic and advocacy capacity of our grantees.
+Most Unrestricted Operating Support grants are awarded over a two-year period.

-- Are established, well-managed, and financially viable organizations that operate effective programs that serve the needs of poor and underserved communities;
+- Are established, well managed, and financially viable organizations that operate effective programs that serve the needs of low-income, economically disadvantaged and underserved communities;

 - Have developed specific and realistic short and long-term strategies for addressing identified organizational needs;